-In my pre-blogging days I suppose I thought if I put something out there, a few people will find it through a google search, and share it with all their friends.
-If only.
-The grim truth is that the Internet is vast and the big boys have more than the majority of the playing field.
-This does not mean ‘organic traffic’ (visitors than find your site on their own), should be ignored, but you’re going to work so much harder than you ever imagined to get those visitors.
-I could write a lot on this subject, but for now I’ll leave it at this:
+In my pre-blogging days I believed if I put something out there, people would find it through a Google search and share it with all their friends.
+Unfortunately not.
+The grim truth is that the Internet is vast and the big boys have the majority of the playing field.
+This does not mean ‘organic traffic’ (visitors than find your site on their own), should be ignored, but you’re going to work hard to get those visitors and you’ll have to be patient.

 Search Engine Optimization (SEO)